Aditya529-ux/DIGIT-RECOGNIZER/README.md

 # Calculator
-small calcultor for function use
+small calcultor for function use. owner- Aditya